AndrewLabbe/TriviaGame/README.md

 Small Changes

-- End quiz when out of questions
+- End quiz when out of questions - Partial - still need to process kill/end

 Big Things

-- Allow Client to answer Server's questions
 - Cases for server to use kill switch on Client
-- **GUI**
+- Mostly **GUI**
 - Not allow symbols in username (Especially $, only allowed is a-z A-Z 1-9)

 * NOTE - The in.ready() has been removed from client side in processResponse(), might throw errors